Can Volunteer Firefighters Receive Workers’ Compensation Benefits?

 Several states have enacted Volunteer Firefighter Benefit Laws that explicitly outline the eligibility and benefits for volunteer firefighters who sustain injuries or illnesses while on duty.
 These laws are designed to recognize the valuable service provided by volunteer firefighters and ensure they receive the necessary support when injured.

-When a volunteer firefighter seeks workers’ compensation benefits, the process often involves a medical peer review.
-This is a crucial step in assessing the validity of the claim and determining the extent of the injuries or illnesses.
+When a volunteer firefighter seeks workers’ compensation benefits, the process involves a medical necessity review.
+This step is crucial in determining whether the treatments provided were appropriate, justified, and directly related to the injury or illness sustained while on duty.

 Medical Chart Review